Effect of Primordial Black Holes on the global 21-cm signal: The 21 cm global signal

-where $x_{\alpha}$ is the Ly-$\alpha$ coupling coefficients, $x_{c}$ is the collisional coupling coefficient and $T_{K}$ is the kinetic temperature of the IGM.
-While the collisional coupling coefficient, $x_c$ is determined using the standard formalism and the fitting functions provided in \cite{pritchard2012}, we describe all the other terms in more detail below.
+where $x_{\alpha}$ is the Lyman-Alpha (Ly-$\alpha$) coupling coefficients, $x_{c}$ is the collisional coupling coefficient, and $T_{K}$ is the kinetic temperature of the IGM.
+Moreover, the collisional coupling coefficient, $x_c$, was determined using the standard formalism and the fitting functions provided in \cite{pritchard2012}.
+We describe all the other terms in more detail below.